MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 ---
 # Prerelease testing

 Prerelease testing helps apps catch bugs in prerelease channels of WebView2, before they ship in a stable release and degrade the app experience for end users.
-This document provide guiding principles and tools to help partners get started.
+This document provide guiding principles and tools to help developers get started.

 <!-- ====================================================================== -->
 #### What is prerelease testing?
 Prerelease testing means validating your app against early builds of WebView2 to ensure that your app works with upcoming changes.
-This can be accomplished through automated testing and flighting with Edge preview channels, which contain the WebView2 prerelease bits.
+This can be accomplished through automated testing with Edge preview channels, which contain the WebView2 preview runtime bits.
+The stable runtime is the Evergreen WebView2 Runtime, while the preview runtime is the runtime that ships with the Edge preview channels.
 The [Edge preview channels](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-channels) consist of Canary (daily), Dev (weekly), and Beta (every 4 weeks).

 #### Why is prerelease testing important?
 Evergreen WebView2 is based on the evergreen Chromium platform that receives monthly major updates.
 Testing against prerelease channels is the de facto way for web developers to validate their apps against incoming browser updates for the past decade and more.
-A common discovery from investigations that we have conducted in the past year, is that we regression tends to be application specific.
+A common discovery from investigations that we have conducted in the past year, is that regression tends to be application specific.
 WebView2 is tested in a variety of scenarios, but it is impossible to cover all the scenarios that an app might encounter.
-This means that the only way to catch certain app specific regressions before it ships to stable is to test against prerelease channels.
+This means that the only way to catch regressions that affect specific apps before it ships to stable is to test against prerelease channels.

 Some examples of the issues that could have been caught prior to stable prerelease testing include:
 - [Unable to open https://www.facebook.com, once load will directly ProcessFailed](https://github.com/MicrosoftEdge/WebView2Feedback/issues/4281)